ttansuwan/anomaly-pci/README.md

-# Anomaly detection on PCI board using segmentation network
+# Anomaly detection on PCB using segmentation network
 A prototype created to detect anomaly on a PCI board using Efficient network with UNET architecture.

 ## Installing / Getting started